integrativemodeling/pde6/README.md

 `bin/get_frames.sh`

-100 best scoring frames will be stored in `best_pdb/` clustering data will be stored in `clustering/`
+100 best scoring frames will be stored in `best_pdb/` and clustering data will be stored in `clustering/`

 ## Refinement

 Finally the final models are rebuilt and refined with Modeller:

 `cd model_refinement/cluster1; ./model-single.py`